LoyAngel/vue3-uni-persona5/README.md

 ```
 > src
   > components (Contains the common components of the project)
+  > constants (Contains the constants of the project)
   > pages (Contains the pages of the project)
     > detail (Folder for the persona, item, skill detail page)
     > index (Folder for the home page)